Vicobold and I

 Letterpress is an exquisite traditional printing method where a printing plate with raised text and images is inked up and pressed into pillowy cotton paper, leaving behind a satisfying deboss impression.

-In my eyes, the result is far superior to modern digital printing and offers a quality of product that is rarely seen today.
-It is a traditional printing process which dates back to the 1550’s.
-It was popularised during the industrial revolution and was the primary form of mass printing up until around the 1960’s when digital production started to take hold.
+In my eyes, the result is far superior to modern digital printing – offering a quality of product rarely seen today.
+Letterpress is a traditional process dating back to the 1550s.
+Popularised during the Industrial Revolution, it remained the primary form of mass printing until the 1960s, when digital production began to take hold.

-Letterpress printing is now an endangered skill, and we are left with a small number of passionate artisan printers (many of whom are women) who strive to keep this gorgeous artisan craft alive for future generations.
+Today, letterpress printing is an endangered skill.
+Only a small number of passionate artisan printers – many of them women – continue to keep this beautiful craft alive for future generations.

-Ink & Paper was founded in 2018 with a focus on letterpress and hot foil stationery - the studio includes an antique 1930’s Vicobold press and vintage Marshall foil press.
-My goal when launching Ink & Paper was to blend modern, playful design with beautiful traditional print methods, injecting a little fun and modernity to the design & print process along the way.
+I founded Ink & Paper in 2018 with a focus on luxury letterpress and hot foil stationery.
+My studio houses an antique 1930s Vicobold press and a vintage Marshall foil press, where every piece is both designed and printed in-house.
+From the outset, my goal has been to blend modern, playful design with traditional print methods – injecting a little fun and modernity into the design and print process while preserving the heritage of the craft.

-I’m inspired by a mixture of the natural, the cool-that-sometimes-teeters-on-the-edge-of-kitsch, and the painstakingly, soulfully designed – so London is the place that makes my heart full and keeps my mind agile.
-Give me a day out that encompasses the towering palms and lush blooms of Kew’s greenhouses, sunlight on a rooftop bar in Shoreditch, and the history and architectural splendour of Kensington’s museums, and I’m a happy woman.
-In fact, if ever you need to find me, the members’ room at the V&A is probably a good place to start your search.
-Come join me for a Negroni!
+I’m inspired by a mix of the natural, the playful-that-borders-on-kitsch, and the painstakingly, soulfully designed – which is why London makes my heart full and my mind agile.
+A perfect day for me might take in the towering palms and lush blooms of Kew’s greenhouses, sunlight over a rooftop bar in Shoreditch, and the architectural splendour of Kensington’s museums.
+And if you’re ever looking for me, the members’ room at the V&A – Negroni in hand – is a good place to start.

-While I’m Londoner through and through, I also love recharging among the many shades of green in deepest Somerset, where my family are from.
-I need my country lung to fuel my city creativity and will often escape the big smoke to explore new places, gather inspiration and collect memories.
+Though a Londoner through and through, I recharge among the many shades of green in Somerset, where my family are from.
+I need my country lungs to fuel my city creativity, so I often escape the big smoke to explore new places, gather inspiration and collect memories.

-I’d love to have a natter with you about your wedding plans, and the ways we can make your choices of ink and paper exquisitely meaningful.
-Get in touch to start the ball rolling– I can’t wait to hear from you.
+I’d love to talk with you about your wedding plans – and how we can make your choice of ink and paper exquisitely meaningful.
+Get in touch to begin the process – I can’t wait to hear from you.

 Why Ink + Paper?

-As far as I’m concerned, your wedding invitations should feel like a beautifully crafted love letter, as well as looking like a piece of art.
-That’s partly why I’m so devoted to techniques and processes that place a focus on texture and “fingerfeel”, not just visual gorgeousness.
+As far as I’m concerned, your wedding invitations should feel like a beautifully crafted love letter as well as looking like a piece of art.
+That’s why I’m devoted to techniques and processes that emphasise texture and ‘fingerfeel’ – not just visual beauty.

 Letters of love